kubernetes-csi/cluster-driver-registrar/README.md

   the pod that the `cluster-driver-registrar` container will use to issue CSI operations (e.g. `/csi/csi.sock`).
 * `--pod-info-mount-version`: This controls what Pod information is passed to the NodePublish call.
+This should only be set if the CSI driver requires Pod information for mounting.
 Supported values are:
   * `v1`

 ### Required permissions